haoai-1997/Deep-learning-Survey-for-Omnidirectional-vision/README.md

 - Zillow Indoor Dataset: Annotated Floor Plans With 360o Panoramas and 3D Room Layouts
 - Matterport3D: Learning from RGB-D Data in Indoor Environments
 - A Saliency Dataset for 360-Degree Videos
+- 360-degree Video Gaze Behaviour: A Ground-Truth Data Set and a Classification Algorithm for Eye Movements
+- AVTrack360: An open Dataset and Soware recording people’sHead Rotations watching 360◦Videos on an HMD
+- A Large-scale Compressed 360-Degree Spherical Image database: from Subjective Quality Evaluation to Objective Model Comparison
+- A Dataset of Head and Eye Movements for 360 Degree Images

 ## [Depth Estimation](Depth%20Estimation)
 - 360 Depth Estimation in the Wild -- The Depth360 Dataset and the SegFuse Network